phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-serial-monitor/index.md

 ![Challenge 2](/images/arduino-block/lesson-7/challenge-2.jpg)

 ### Challenge 3) Now we are going to make your name scroll across the screen.
 You will need to use the count loop to do it.
 You will need to put a scroll block and and delay block inside the do part.
-The count block will need to start at 0 and go to the length of your screen, 19, minus the length of your name.
-19 - 4 = 15.
-You will need to print your name first.
-Then use the scroll blocks.
+The count block will need to start at 0 and go to the length minus 1 of your screen, 19, minus the length of your name.
+19 - (length of your name) = ?.
+You will need to use a clear block then print your name then use the loop.
+The reason is that once all the blocks are executed the Arduino will start at the top again.

 ![Challenge 3](/images/arduino-block/lesson-7/challenge-3.gif)